mhb3194/HICSS_Data/README.md

 For All the queries, <chatbot role> is: *"you are a part of health behaviour change support system."*

+Note: for the sake of simplicity, User Health Profile and User Profile will be mentioned as User Profile.

 ## LLM Requests